ABOUT DAYNE WILLIAMS

 Frequently asked questions

 I, like many of my colleagues, tend to intergrate various approaches to therapy.
 Some therpeutic approaches have been empirically shown to be helpful in certain areas such as Exposure and Response Therapy for OCD or Cognitive Behavioural Therapy for anxiety-based disorders.
-I draw most readily from Mindfulness-Based Cognitive Therapy and Acceptance and Commitment Therapy however tailor my approach to the individual I am working with.
-I have found that these approaches provide a particularly good balance of theory and practicality.
+I draw most readily from Acceptance and Commitment Therapy (ACT) however tailor my approach to the individual I am working with.
+I have found that this approach provides a particularly good balance of theory and practicality.

 The therapeutic approaches I utilize are best suited to adults and adolescents over the age of 16.